selfup/go-cache-http/README.md

 5. AWS/Azure Container Solutions
 6. A VPS with only Docker as a dependency (Digital Ocean/Linode box)

-The image is an alpine linux box, very small so no need to worry about bandwith.
+The image for production is using alpine linux.
+Very small so no need to worry about bandwith.
 Build times are very fast even from scratch!

 ### Development